mattjohnsonpint/SqlServerTimeZoneSupport/README.md

 #### News:

-SQL Server 2016 CTP 3.1 includes built-in support for Windows time zones using a new `AT TIME ZONE` syntax.
+SQL Server 2016 includes built-in support for Windows time zones using a new `AT TIME ZONE` syntax.
 If you only need support for Windows time zones (not IANA time zones), consider using this feature *instead of this project*.
 Read [the news here](http://blogs.technet.com/b/dataplatforminsider/archive/2015/11/30/sql-server-2016-community-technology-preview-3-1-is-available.aspx), and [documentation here](https://msdn.microsoft.com/en-us/library/mt612795.aspx).

 ### Installation